What is Slack Presence?

 Active presence

-When you're actively reading messages, scrolling through channels, or typing, Slack shows a solid green dot next to your name.
+When you are actively reading messages, scrolling through channels, or typing in a conversation, Slack shows a solid green dot next to your name.
+Each interaction resets the roughly 10-minute idle timer, keeping your presence active as long as you continue using Slack.

 Away presence

-If you close your laptop, your phone loses connection, or you simply don't interact with Slack for about 10 minutes, the green dot turns to a hollow circle.
+If you close your laptop, your phone loses connection, or you simply do not interact with Slack for about 10 minutes, the green dot turns to a hollow circle.
+Teammates see this indicator and may infer that you are unavailable or have stepped away from work.

 Frequently Asked Questions

-Can I manually set my presence to active?
+Can I manually set my Slack presence to active?

 How Idle Pilot Helps

-Idle Pilot maintains your Slack presence as active during your scheduled work hours, even if you close your laptop or step away briefly.
-Instead of relying on constant mouse movement, it uses cloud-based scheduling to keep you consistently active during the hours you choose.
+Idle Pilot maintains your Slack presence as active during your scheduled work hours, even if you close your laptop, attend video calls, or step away for a break.
+Instead of relying on constant mouse movement or periodic Slack interaction, it uses cloud-based scheduling to keep you consistently green during the hours you choose.
+Set your schedule once, including different hours per day and lunch breaks, and your presence stays reliable.